IV. "Armageddon The Battle of Heart and Mind": Background

 Rush's sixth album Hemispheres (1978) was recorded in June and July 1978 under production of the band and Terry Brown.
 The music was recorded at Rockfield Studios, the location of previous album A Farewell to Kings (1977), the vocals at London's Advision Studios.
 In August, Brown also mixed the album at Trident Studios in Soho, where Ray Staff mastered.

 The lyrics for the six-movement epic "Cygnus X-1 Book II: Hemispheres" were written by drummer Neil Peart and music composed by bassist and lead vocalist Geddy Lee and guitarist Alex Lifeson.
-It depicts two sides, one supporting "Apollo Bringer of Wisdom" and another "Dionysus Bringer of Love", divided between each other and in conflict until an invisible spirit resolves it by having both gods declare them "Cygnus Bringer of Balance".
+It depicts two sides, one supporting "Apollo Bringer of Wisdom" and another "Dionysus Bringer of Love", divided between each other and in conflict until an invisible spirit resolves it by having both gods declare it "Cygnus Bringer of Balance".

 The fourth movement, "Armaggedon The Battle of Heart and Mind", is the climax of the story.
 Peart explained his main goal writing the epic was to showcase "the battle" was not simply fictional but a major part of real life.
 "So much of what we do in a day," he explained, "is governed by an idea or feeling, and sometimes they can be battling each other."

 Hemispheres was released on October 28, 1978 by Anthem Records; "Cygnus X-1 Book II: Hemispheres" opened the album, taking up its entire A-side.
 The promotional tours for Exit...
 Stage Left (1981) and Moving Pictures (1981) had a sole performance of "Armageddon" in its set list.
 One performance of the movement, as part of a medley, was at Maple Leaf Gardens on March 25, 1981 (the entire show dubbed "Live in YYZ 1981").
 It was released in 5.1 Dolby surround sound on April 15, 2022 as part of the "Super Deluxe Edition" of the 40th Anniversary reissue series entry for Moving Pictures.